KristinHelgadottir/FunctionalP-VirtualCPU/README.md

 I implemented as many instructions as I could, but I have started to late on this assignment.
 The questions I have, cannot be answered in time and there is no help to get at this time.
-It has taken me two hours to read the code, it is not insanely readable, there are many oneliners I have not seen before and do not know what meen.
+It has taken me two hours to read through the code, it is not insanely readable, there are many oneliners, I have not seen before and do not understand.

 Working instructions: